Renaissance Man Sells Idea for TV

 I also believe that you must do your homework

 especially in reality TV writing.
 If you don’t know

 something timely that will sell?
 Producers keep

 Stephen King said; “If you don’t read all the time,

 how are you going to be a good writer?”
 In our case,

 if you don’t pay attention to TV trends, how are you

 SM: When conceiving ideas, how do you think and what

 do you look for?

 SR: Well, here is a typical session in the Reichel

 household; My Wife and I sit around tossing ideas

 that we feel will work.
 We then go to the computers

 to do research to see if there were any similar

 ideas in the past or to find relatable content that

 will help give us perspective.
 After the research is

 finished, I go to work putting it all together.

 That is our “Systematic” way to create a treatment,

 there is another way however that I am fond of as

 well … I call it the “Jack Kerouac”, and that is me

 and my computer or note pad just writing whatever

+leaks into my brain.
 Sometimes it is all nonsense

 and I can’t use any of it and other times it’s ok

 and I can start to filter from there.

 I look for what is NOT being done on TV, or what